pin0S/learningML/log.md

 Today's Progress: Assignemnt done (except the optional part which I will do during the week) onto week 3 Logistic regression

 Thoughts: Often I feel like I'm not getting anywhere or learning what I should be.
 I constantly struggle with the thought of trying another course and then may be it will all click.
 But I need to keep reminding myself that before I started I wasn't sure what gradient descent was or what logisic regression was.
 Paitence, Paitence and Paitence is what I need to keep preaching to myself.

+## Day 16: August 21, 2018

+Today's Progress: Started on Classification and logistic regression.
+Within that I learnt how to represent the hypothesis which is different to logistic regression as we now use the sigmoid function.
+I also learnt about the decision boundary which is essentially the line that seperates the area where y=0 and where y=1.
+Now I am working on the cost function of linear regression.

+Thoughts: I haven't really felt like I don't understand anything in the course yet.
+I think it is more the granularity that I don't have particularly with the maths.
+I am giving strong consideration to taking the udacity maths for machine learning course in parallel to the current course.

+It is important to not have limiting thoughts, I keep it positive and reinforce it by telling myself anyone can learn this and I just have to break it down into a way I understand.

+Machine learning and AI has me so excited for my future and while I still love marketing the dream would be to find a nice cross over point.